Can the employer require the employee to work part-time?

 Verified 29 September 2022 - Directorate for Legal and Administrative Information (Prime Minister)

-Yes, your employer can implement part-time work in the company.
+Yes, your employer can implement part-time hours in the company.

-However, your employer must meet the conditions set out in collective agreement or collective company agreement.
+However, your employer must comply with the conditions set out in a collective agreement or a collective company agreement.

-In the absence of an agreement or agreement, your employer sets the working hours directly in accordance with minimum working time required weekly.
+In the absence of an agreement or agreement, your employer directly sets the working hours in accordance with the minimum working time weekly is required.

-Your employer should consult the Social and Economic Committee (SSC) if it exists in the company.
+Your employer should consult the Social and Economic Committee (ESC) if it exists in the company.

-If you work full-time in the company, your employer may offer to work part-time.
+If you work full-time in the company, your employer may offer you part-time work.

 You don't have to accept your employer's proposal.

-The consequences on your employment contract are different depending on your agreement or refusal:
+The consequences for your employment contract are different depending on your agreement or refusal:

 Répondez aux questions successives et les réponses s’afficheront automatiquement